PSLmodels/PSL-Infrastructure/Tools/Catalog-Builder/AUTOMATION.md

 `catalog_builder/update-catalog.sh` is a bash script that runs `catalog_builder/catalog.py`, commits changes to a new local branch, pushes the new local branch, pulls any changes from the new branch into the master branch, and finally deletes the new branch locally and remotely.

 `catalog_builder/update-catalog.sh` is run nightly with a program called [Launchd](http://www.launchd.info), an open-source service management framework for managing scripts.
 To use Launchd, the user creates an agent, a program that runs in the background without requiring user input, that is specified in an XML file called a property list (plist) and saves the plist in the follow folder: `~/Library/LaunchAgents`.
-If a Launchd job is set for when the user's computer is asleep or shut down, the job will run once the computer is awake.
-The plist should look similar to the following:
+If the user's computer is asleep or shut down when the Launchd job is scheduled, the job will run once the computer is awake.
+To run the bash script every night at 1am, the plist should look similar to the following:

 ```
 <?xml version="1.0" encoding="UTF-8"?>